 Before taking any herbal or medicinal product, breastfeeding mothers should first consider non-pharmacological methods for increasing milk supply.
 Too often, mothers think that their supply is insufficient, when in reality, less than 5 percent of women are truly unable to produce ample amounts of milk.
 More often, the perception of “not enough milk” reflects a lack of confidence on the part of the mother, due to a lack of knowledge or a lack of support from health care providers, family, and friends.

-When babies experience a growth spurt, for example, nursing the baby at the first sign of hunger will usually boost a mother’s supply naturally.
+When babies experience a growth spurt, for example, nursing the baby at the first sign of hunger will usually cause the mother's supply to increase naturally, within a day or two.
 Similarly, mothers who think their milk supply has dropped when their breasts undergo normal physiological changes, need to know that they are not “losing their milk.”
-Rather, it is normal for breasts to feel uncomfortably full about 3–5 days after birth when abundant amounts of milk are being produced; and it is equally normal for those same breasts to soften as a mother’s milk supply responds to her baby’s demand.
+Rather, it is normal for breasts to feel uncomfortably full about 3–5 days after birth when abundant amounts of milk are being produced; and it is equally normal for those same breasts to soften as a mother’s milk supply adjusts to her baby’s demand.
 Oftentimes, mothers, especially those returning to work or school, worry about a lower-than-expected yield when pumping their milk, when in fact, the amount of milk a mother hand-expresses or pumps is not necessarily an indication of how much milk she is making.
 While some mothers pump quite successfully, others do not; in fact, babies are the most efficient pump.
 (For tips on how to increase the amount of milk expressed, read this.)

 Whether galactagogues actually improve milk supply or simply act as a placebo (a substance with no therapeutic effect that the recipient believes is effective) is unknown.
 Foods that support breastfeeding pose little (if any) risk.
 But some medicinal galactagogues may interfere with other medications you are taking or have side effects (e.g., diarrhea, stomach discomfort).
 Before you consider taking an herbal supplement or medication—over-the-counter or prescription—talk to your health care provider about your milk supply concerns.
 More often than not, a mother’s perception of insufficient milk is actually a misperception.